JieYangBruce/TorqueClustering/README.md

 ⚠️ **Note:**
 - This open-source implementation is provided to allow reproduction of the accuracy results reported in our paper.
 - It is **NOT** intended as an optimized or production-ready version.
-- We plan to release a high-efficiency version of Torque Clustering with parallel processing in the future.
+- We plan to release a high-efficiency version of Torque Clustering (TORC) with parallel processing in the future.

 ### 🐍 Python Version (Community-Contributed, Unofficial)